artsy/artsy.github.io/_posts/2019-12-20-is-this-you.markdown

 can and will change your life in a million ways and let you move from barely getting by to thriving as your most authentic self.

-I see you and I believe in you, and I'm here to help. <3
+I see you and I believe in you, and there are a lot of us out here ready to help. <3